abiES76/BreezemitePlus/README.md

 Copy theme folders to `~/.local/share/aurorae/themes`

-or use my simple script `chmod +x && ./install.sh`
+or use my simple script `chmod +x install.sh && ./install.sh`

 ## OLD F.A.Q.
 #### Most of these should be fixed by the Aurorae Theme Engine